sap218/ocimido/README.md

   * G.2 Ontology is novel and first in ophthalmology.
 Additionally this method of building (tf-idf) is validated and proven a fast approach to synonym curation.
 OcIMIDo meets the stated requirements as an ontology suitable for the opthamology domain in additon to capturing the "patient voice.
   * G.3 An example of application is using the broad synonyms/Layman terms for sentiment analysis on the Olivia's Vision forum.
 Additionally future applications include GWAS/phenotype analysis on the UK Biobank cohort and other electronic health databases - OcIMIDo provides an implicit axiomatic structure for data annotated with SNOMED-CT, ICD-10, ICD-9, or Read codes as these are included as cross-references in the ontology, enhancing the potential value of OcIMIDo for searching and curating unstructured clinical data.
   * G.4 Ontology not yet available on OBO Foundry or other public repositories.
 However freely available on GitHub - ask creator if you wish for an alternative ontology format.
-    5) G.5 Evidence of use* (MUST): An illustration of active projects and applications that use the ontology.
-        ◦ Current evidence of OcIMIDo application is sentiment analysis on the Olivia’s Vision forum using the terms and synonyms for annotations, **note**: as soon as the manuscript is accepted the creator will include a reference/link here.
+  * G.5 Current evidence of OcIMIDo application is sentiment analysis on the Olivia’s Vision and Uveitis.org forum using the terms and synonyms for annotations, **note**: as soon as the manuscript is accepted the creator will include a reference/link here.

 ---